ysichov/Smart-Debugger/README.md

 Smart Debugger - SAP Script program for viewing state - all objects and data structures in debug.

-#  https://github.com/ysichov/abapMermaid should be installed first to have mermaid possibilities!!!
+#  [ABAP Mermaid](https://github.com/WegnerDan/abapMermaid) should be installed to  draw diagrams!!!

 And it can work as debugger time machine which store every variables changes on every steps and show it in convenient format.
 Usuful to analyse deep structures, several tables simultaneously and search changes in the past!

 It is based on ABAP Script technology.
 So set break-points in any abap code and run.
-After break-point is triggered, go to the last tab "script" and paste the script from here - [https://github.com/ysichov/Smart-Debugger/blob/master/Z_SDDE](https://github.com/ysichov/Smart-Debugger/blob/master/src/z_smart_debugger_mm.prog.abap).
-Or without mermaid - https://github.com/ysichov/Smart-Debugger/blob/master/src/z_smart_debugger_no_mermaid.prog.abap
+After break-point is triggered, go to the last tab "script" and paste the script from [paste the script from here](https://github.com/ysichov/Smart-Debugger/blob/master/src/z_smart_debugger.prog.abap).

 You can save script and Load every time when needed.